knowankit/build-react-npm/README.md

 npm install
 ```

-This will install your package and you can test it.
+This will install your package and you can test it in in your local project before publishing.

 ### Publish